Interpretation of XENON1T excess with MeV boosted dark matter: Boosted DM for the XENON1T excess

 In order to obtain a large cross section in Eq.~(\ref{scatt-cs}), the mass $m_X$ (the parameter $\epsilon_e$) should be as small (large) as possible.
-Substituting the mediator's mass $m_X \sim$ 17 MeV, $e_D \sim 1$ and $\epsilon_e \lesssim 10^{-3}$ into Eq. (\ref{scatt-cs}), one finds the scattering cross section $\sigma_\mathrm{elec}\lesssim 10^{-35} \mathrm{cm}^2$.
-Thus, there is no enough boosted DM flux to produce the XENON1T excess for ordinary DM annihilation with DM mass $\gtrsim$ 20 MeV.
-However, if today's dark annihilation of DM is enhanced, the result is different.
-We consider the DM annihilation is close to the $\phi$ resonance with the mass $2 m_{S_A}$ slightly above $m_\phi$.
-In this case today's dark annihilation $\langle \sigma_0 v_r \rangle_{0}$ will be significantly enhanced and can produce a large boosted $S_B S_B^\ast$ flux.
+Substituting the mediator's mass $m_X = 17$ MeV, $e_D = 1$ and $\epsilon_e \lesssim 10^{-3}$ into Eq. (\ref{scatt-cs}), one finds the scattering cross section $\sigma_\mathrm{elec}\lesssim 10^{-35} \ \mathrm{cm}^2$ for $m_{S_B}\gg m_e$, and this value is smaller than the scattering cross section required by Eq. (\ref{required-cs}) even when DM mass as light as $\gtrsim$ 20 MeV.
+Thus, there is no enough boosted $S_B$ flux to produce the XENON1T excess for ordinary annihilations of $S_A$.
+However, if today's dark annihilation of $S_A$ is enhanced, the result is different.
+We consider the annihilation of $S_A$ is close to the $\phi$ resonance with the mass $2 m_{S_A}$ slightly above $m_\phi$.
+In this case today's dark annihilation $\langle \sigma_0 v_r \rangle_{0}$ will be significantly enhanced and can produce a large flux of boosted $S_B S_B^\dagger$.
+Moreover, for DM mass $\lesssim$ 10 MeV, the scattering cross section required by Eq. (\ref{required-cs}) can be significantly lowered, while such light DM particles will be in tension with constraints from BBN and CMB.